3-Wheel Licensing

 If you are looking to learn to ride a 3-wheel motorcycle or if you've been riding and just need your license, this is the class for you.

-The 3 Wheel Basic Riding Clinic is a research-based and action-oriented core curriculum designed to teach beginning 3-Wheel motorcyclists of all ages the physical and mental skills necessary to ride safely on the street.
+The 3 Wheel Basic Rider Course is a research-based and action-oriented core curriculum designed to teach beginning 3-Wheel motorcyclists of all ages the physical and mental skills necessary to ride safely on the street.
 This class is a licensing course as well as a skills course.

-The curiculum includes basic 3 wheel motorcycle operation, maximum effective braking techniques, turning skills, obstacle avoidance maneuvers, classroom and range instruction at our dedicated ranges, on our loaner Can-Am Spyders and Rykers.
+The curiculum includes basic 3 wheel motorcycle operation, maximum effective braking techniques, turning skills, obstacle avoidance maneuvers, classroom and range instruction at our dedicated ranges.
+We do have loaner machines available.
+You are also welcome to bring your own machine.
+(The Amarillo location has no loaner units and you MUST bring your own machine at that location)

 There is no experience required.
-And there is no pre-course work to do.
 Sign up and show up with the appropriate gear.
-We have a classroom session and a written test (everything you need to know is covered in the classroom session).
-We follow that up with the range (riding) portion of the class.
-We supply the 3-wheel Spyder or Ryker for you to ride.
+You will be sent an email with a link to an online course.
+Complete the online course and show up to your scheduled range (riding) portion of the class.
 The riding portion is followed by a riding test.
 You will have learned and practiced all of the skills that you will be in the test.

 Upon successful completion of the class, you will receive a completion card that you will take the the DPS license office and turn it in with your existing driver's license.
 They will then add your motorcycle license (restricted to 3 wheel motorcycles).
 No further testing is required at the DPS office, you do it all in the class.

-This class is offered at the Fort Worth\, Lewisville, and the Mesquite locations.
+This class is offered at the Fort Worth, Lewisville, Amarillo and the Mesquite locations.

 This class is ONLY for 3 wheel machines and only for a 3 wheel license!
 Be sure to pick the correct class.